 An applicant must be: (1) a member of an historically underrepresented U.S. racialized minority group such as African Americans, Alaska Natives, American Indians or Native Americans, Asian Americans, Latino/as, Chicano/as, or Pacific Islanders; (2) graduated from a U.S. high school or completed a GED certificate in the U.S.; (3) enrolled in a full-time academic program leading to a doctoral degree in anthropology at the time of application (4) admitted to degree candidacy before the dissertation fellowship is awarded; and (5) a member of the American Anthropological Association.
 The dissertation proposal must be approved by the applicant's committee prior to application.
 Students of any subfield or specialty in anthropology will receive equal consideration.

 Decisions will be based upon the quality of the submitted information and the likelihood that the recipient will have a good chance at completing the dissertation.
-The AAA Committee on Minority Issues in Anthropology will serve as the selection panel.
+The AAA Minority Dissertation Fellowship Advisory Panel will serve as the selection panel, with the panel’s selection being forwarded to the Awards Committee for final approval.
 The award recipient will be notified by telephone and mail as soon as the decision is made, no later than the 1st week of July.
 The award will also be announced in the October or November Anthropology News.